Story #69712: Further FormEngine development

 I also don't think it helps if one creates a new record, changes it language and adds a child record prior to saving, see related issue.

-Updated by Andreas Allacher over 4 years ago
+Updated by Andreas Allacher about 5 years ago

 Things that the old implementation didn't take care of: